GulomovCreative/modxNotes/core/components/modnotes/docs/readme.txt

 Author: Gulomov Bakhtovar <gulomovcreative@gmail.com>
 --------------------

-A Extra for creating notes for MODX Revolution.
+An Extra for creating notes for MODX Revolution.